 Switching to green energy is one of the easiest and quickest ways to reduce your organisations carbon footprint.
 There are many on-line services that allow you to quickly and easily compare green energy tariffs to get the best deal in your area, and start saving money on your energy bills.

-The Department of Energy and Climate Change has created a fantastic guide designed for SME’s looking to reduce its energy consumption.
-It has ideas relevant to community groups and organisations too.
+The Department of Energy and Climate Change has created a fantastic guide designed for small businesses looking to reduce energy consumption.
+It has ideas relevant to community groups too.
 It covers everything from heating, lighting and equipment.
-The full guide can be accessed here.